ValveSoftware/steam-runtime/README.md

 To update the source packages from the distribution repository:
 > make update

-To wipe the runtime environment and remove binary packages:
+To wipe the runtime environment and archive the build environment:
 > make clean

-Note that building all the packages from source takes a long time, so only remove binary packages if you are sure you want to rebuild everything.
+To completely clean so you have to rebuild everything:
+> make distclean

 buildroot.sh
 ------------

+buildroot.sh is automatically run by the Makefile.

 buildroot.sh is a script to build and use a chroot environment for creating the runtime packages and other software.